 1604 – First English monolingual dictionary

 Bilingual dictionaries that translate words from one language (oftentimes Latin) to another have been popular since the invention of movable type.
-A Table Alphabeticall is the first English monolingual dictionary, created by Robert Cawdrey and intended for ‘the benefit & helpe of ladies, gentlewomen, or any other unskilfull persons’.
+A Table Alphabeticall is the first English monolingual dictionary, created by Robert Cawdrey and intended for ‘the benefit & helpe of ladies, gentlewomen, or any other unskilful persons’.
 The 120-page book lists 2543 words along with their brief definition.
-The words are sorted alphabetically, a concept that is so new to many people that the author feels compelled to include a short explanation on how this works.
+The words are sorted alphabetically, a concept that is so new to many people that the author feels compelled to include a short explanation of how this works.

 1605 – First newspaper

 Relation aller Fürnemmen und gedenckwürdigen Historien, which is printed from 1605 onwards by Johann Carolus in Strasbourg, is considered the first newspaper.
 The page shown below is from a 1609 edition.
 That same year the first German newsletter, the Avisa, is published.
+Such informational broadsheets were usually called ‘corantos’.

 1611 – King James Bible